St. Cloud Rox (collegiate summer baseball)

 The St. Cloud Rox are a baseball team that play in the Northwoods League, a collegiate summer baseball league.
 Their home games are played at the Joe Faber Field in St. Cloud, Minnesota.

 Beginnings in Dubuque

 The franchise was one of the five founding members of the league in 1994 and was located in Dubuque, Iowa.
-The team was nicknamed the Mud Puppies.
+The team was known as the Dubuque Mud Puppies.
 They played in Dubuque from 1994 to 1996, struggling financially despite strong backing from the business community.

+Three seasons in Dubuque yielded three future MLB players: Jeff Weaver, Shawn Sedlacek, and Robb Quinlan.
+Weaver became the first Northwoods League alum to appear in the majors when he debuted with the Detroit Tigers in 1999.

 Return of baseball to St. Cloud

 St. Cloud, Minnesota has hosted baseball for decades at a variety of play levels.
 Baseball returned to the city in 1997 in the Northwoods League with the relocation of the Mud Puppies.
 With the move came a new name for the team, the St. Cloud River Bats.

 The River Bats were a premier team in the Northwoods League, winning 3 league championships, one North Division overall championship, and 3 First Half North Division pennants.